syl20bnr/spacemacs-elpa-mirror/melpa/mosey-readme.txt

 `mosey' makes it easy to mosey back and forth in your buffers.
 Just pass `mosey' a list of functions that move the point to certain places, and it'll mosey the point between those places.
-Tell it `:backward' if you want to mosey on back, otherwise it'll mosey on ahead.
-Tell it to `:cycle' if you want it to loop around when it gets to one end or the other.
+Tell it `:backward t' if you want to mosey on back, otherwise it'll mosey on ahead.
+Tell it to `:bounce t' if you want it to bounce back a notch when it hits the end, and tell it to `:cycle t' if you want it to loop around when it gets to one end or the other.

-To make it easier for ya, just pass a list of point-moving functions to `defmosey', and it'll cook up four functions:
+To make it easier for ya, just pass a list of point-moving functions to `defmosey', and it'll cook up six functions:
+`mosey-forward', `mosey-backward', `mosey-forward-bounce',
-`mosey-forward', `mosey-backward', `mosey-forward-cycle', and `mosey-backward-cycle'.
+`mosey-backward-bounce', `mosey-forward-cycle', and
+`mosey-backward-cycle'.
+Then you can pick your fav-o-rite ones and forget about the rest!

 Installation